 • hyperkeratosis

-• greyish-white or light brown colour
+• grayish-white or light brown color

 • filiform papule with sharp spikes